-Following the outbreak of coronavirus (COVID-19) in early 2020 (the "Outbreak"), completion progress of certain construction projects were being delayed due to the interruption of supplies of labour and construction materials and such delay was resumed to normal at the end of February 2020.
-During the year ended 31 December 2020, the Outbreak did not have significant adverse impact on the Group's construction and engineering operation in Hong Kong.
+During the year ended 31 December 2021, the Outbreak did not have significant adverse impact on the Group's construction and engineering operation in Hong Kong.
 The Group has taken strict preventive measures on both on-site and office levels throughout the year to mitigate the risks arising from the Outbreak.

-As at 31 December 2020, the Group had 76 construction contracts on hand, including contracts in progress and contracts yet to commence (31 December 2019: 60 contracts) with a total outstanding contract sum of approximately HK\$437.5 million (31 December 2019: approximately HK\$595.9 million) and these contracts are expected to be completed during or before 2023.
-Subsequent to the year ended 31 December 2020 and up to the date of this annual report, the Group has secured certain construction contracts with an aggregate total contract sum of approximately HK\$9.6 million and these contracts are expected to be completed by 2022.
-Having considered the decline in supply of slope work projects available for tender from public sector, in particular those under the Programme launched by the Geotechnical Engineering Office of the CEDD of the Government of HKSAR, the Board expects that the industry conditions of the construction and engineering services, in particular the slope works sector in Hong Kong, to remain challenging in the coming years.
+As at 31 December 2021, the Group had 64 construction contracts on hand, including contracts in progress and contracts yet to commence (31 December 2020: 76 contracts) with a total outstanding contract sum of approximately HK\$262.3 million (31 December 2020: approximately HK\$437.5 million) and these contracts are expected to be completed during or before 2023.
+Having considered the limited supply of slope work projects available for tender from public sector, in particular those under the Programme launched by the Geotechnical Engineering Office of the CEDD of the Government of HKSAR, the Board expects that the industry conditions of the construction and engineering services, in particular the slope works sector in Hong Kong, to remain challenging in the coming years.